Home » Blog » SEO Group Coaching » How to Fix Mobile Usability Errors in Google Search Console

 Video Transcript:

 David: Cool.
-So, do you recall your question, or do you want me to read it off what you submitted?
+Do you recall your question, or would you like me to read what you submitted?

 Onawa: I do remember most of it, but I think you’ll probably have a better chance with what I wrote.

-David: Okay.
-Okay.
-So, the question you asked was, in Google Search Console, you got a “content wider than screen” and a “clickable elements too close together” error.
-And so, you say you think you fixed the clickable elements., but you’re not seeing the “wider than screen” or anything different from the portfolio pages that don’t have that error.
-Okay, so if I understand the question right, you went into Search Console, and you saw the error under mobile usability.
+David: The question you asked was: in Google Search Console, you received a “content wider than screen” and a “clickable elements too close together” error.
+And so, you say you think you fixed the clickable elements, but you’re not seeing the “wider than screen” or anything different from the portfolio pages that don’t have that error.
+Okay, if I understand the question correctly, you went into Search Console and saw the error under Mobile Usability.

 Onawa: Correct.

 Dave: But if you were developing a site, probably the best place to do this would be maybe two places.
-One would be the home page because it typically looks different than the other pages of the site.
-And then maybe an example inner page like the about page.
+One would be the home page, as it typically looks different from the other pages on the site.
+And then maybe an example inner page, such as the About page.

 David: Right.
-But if you were in development and this was in the staging server, you couldn’t use this tool because the crawler needs to have access to the pit tool.
+But if you were in development and this was on the staging server, you couldn’t use this tool because the crawler needs access to the pit tool.
 So, it only works on live pages.

 Dave: Yeah.
-So, when we do our development, it’s always live.
+When we develop, it’s always live.
 Just a side note.

 David: To get back to our question.
-This is going to tell us if there are any specific errors.
-If there were an error, it would actually show us on the right-hand side a screenshot.
+This will indicate whether there are any specific errors.
+If there were an error, it would show us a screenshot on the right-hand side.
 And with that, you can see how Google is rendering the mobile version of your page.
 So, it might look great on your phone.
 You might use Chrome.
 I’m using Firefox development tools to show a mobile version.
 But in this case, it’s the Google crawler’s ability to see the page.
-Now with the error you received, “elements too wide for screen,” sometimes that is a function of having an image that the dimensions are too wide on.
+Regarding the error you received, “elements too wide for screen,” that can sometimes be due to an image whose dimensions are too wide.
 And so, it doesn’t fit.
-And it kind of pushes things off the screen size for the bot that’s viewing the page.
+And it pushes content off the screen size for the bot viewing the page.
 Embedded videos can also be a problem because, typically, they don’t shrink and scale, or they can only shrink so far.
-But look at the screenshot of your page and see if it does squish off the side.
-Then you should be able to identify what might be your problem.
+Please review the screenshot of your page and confirm whether it is squishing off the side.
+Then you should be able to identify the problem.
 That’s how I would troubleshoot it.

 Dave: Even if you can’t, even if it just looks fine to me, I love it.
 It’s fine.
 Or if the way you’ve done it, the image goes off on mobile or whatever.
 That doesn’t affect you search-wise, does it?

 David: So, Google is evaluating the mobile version of the page for ranking.
 And in this way, usability is an SEO ranking factor.
 Because, you know, you’ve probably heard that usability is a ranking factor.
-This is one of the ways usability might be a ranking factor.
+This is one way usability could be a ranking factor.

 Dave: So, David, I’m thinking about how sometimes we will do an image in the background, right?
 In the hero area.
 And it’s only there to make it look pretty.
 All that kind of stuff.
 Does Google care about that kind of thing?

 Onawa: Okay.
 Yeah.
-That helps because this particular portfolio has dozens of literal copies of the same page, and only like four of them, I think, are coming up with the content wider.
-So, I think the click one I’ve fixed.
+That helps because this particular portfolio has dozens of literal copies of the same page, and only about four of them, I think, are coming up with content that is wider.
+I think I’ve fixed the click one.

 David: Clickable elements too close together.

 Onawa: Yeah.
-But the too-wide one was confusing because it is a copy of other pages that did test fine.
+But the too-wide one was confusing because it was a copy of other pages that tested fine.

 David: Right.
-Test them with this, see what the screenshot looks like, and then, if it looks fine, submit it for verification again.
+Test them with this, review the screenshot, and if it looks fine, submit it for verification again.
 It might have just been one of those Google glitches.

 Dave: When you do this, what if the screenshot it generates doesn’t even match the site?

-David: Then then you should think about why that’s the case.
+David: Then you should think about why that’s the case.
 Because remember, it’s using the Google bot to screenshot it.
-So that is what Google sees when they see your page.
-So, for instance, another use of this exact tool Google has endorsed is we all use WordPress.
-And so, for a moment, we say, “oh, thank goodness we don’t have to worry about this stuff.”
+This is what Google sees when it crawls your page.
+For instance, another use of this exact tool that Google has endorsed is WordPress.
+And so, for a moment, we say, “Oh, thank goodness we don’t have to worry about this stuff.”
 But, you know, a lot of people are using JavaScript frameworks to build websites.
 I don’t know why.
 It’s a terrible idea.
 But you can use this tool to see if Google can even read your JavaScript framework.
-And so, Google said, if you have a question of whether we can read your JavaScript framework rendered site, use this tool.
-So, in other words, Dave, to answer your question, if it renders differently, you should wonder whether you are, for instance, excluding Google from seeing a JavaScript.
-It used to be a practice, especially on old WordPress websites, where you would tell Google don’t go to the folder that has all the code.
+Google said that if you have a question about whether we can read your JavaScript framework-rendered site, use this tool.
+In other words, Dave, to answer your question: if it renders differently, you should consider whether you are, for instance, excluding Google from seeing JavaScript.
+It was common practice, especially on older WordPress websites, to tell Google not to index the folder containing all the code.
 Don’t look at the CSS, don’t look at the JavaScript, because it used to not matter.
 Now it does.
-So, we really want to give Google bot access to those things.
-And it could be as simple as changing a robots.txt to allow it to see everything so that it can now see the JavaScript and CSS and render the page appropriately.
-But, Dave, if you’re looking at a particular site, I would go into Search Console and see if you’re finding those errors under mobile usability.
+We want to grant Googlebot access to those resources.
+It could be as simple as updating robots.txt to allow crawling, so it can now see JavaScript and CSS and render the page appropriately.
+But, Dave, if you’re looking at a particular site, I’d check Search Console to see if you’re seeing those errors under mobile usability.

 Dave: Okay.

 David: If they show up as mobile usability errors in Search Console, then that trumps the screenshot.
-But the screenshot in this tool can be really helpful to troubleshoot problems.
+However, the screenshot feature in this tool can be very helpful for troubleshooting.

 David: Right.
-And it could be as simple as an old robots.txt that’s not allowing Google to see the CSS.
-Again, that used to be what we do because Google didn’t care about our CSS.
-But now it does because that allows the media queries to see the mobile version of the site.
+It could be as simple as an outdated robots.txt file that’s preventing Google from seeing the CSS.
+Again, that was what we used to do because Google didn’t support our CSS.
+But now it does, because that allows media queries to target the mobile version of the site.
 Right?

 Dave: On the one side, it looks like it sees all the text.
 And it just looks like there’s no image in the background or something like that.

 David: Well, right.
 And that’s why I’d go into the Search Console and check to see if it’s throwing those errors there.
-If it doesn’t see the errors there, then I would be like, okay, fine.
-But if there are errors, then I would work to resume, and I would just double-check my robots.txt to make sure it’s allowing Google to see your stuff.
+If it doesn’t see the errors there, I would be okay with that.
+If there are errors, I would work to resume and double-check my robots.txt to ensure it’s allowing Google to see your content.

 Dave: So, I don’t know if I’ve got it because I’ve got a site audit standard operating procedure, and I don’t know if doing this test is on that.
 And it probably should be, huh?